urql-graphql/urql/exchanges/suspense/README.md

 ### Usage with `ssrExchange`

-If you're also using the `ssrExchange` for server-side rendered data, you will have to use an additonal flag to indicate to it when it's running on the server-side and when it's running on the client-side.
+If you're also using the `ssrExchange` for server-side rendered data, you will have to use an additional flag to indicate to it when it's running on the server-side and when it's running on the client-side.

 By default, the `ssrExchange` will look at `client.suspense`.
 If the `urql` Client is in suspense